 Section 1 – Annual Meeting.
 An annual meeting of this club shall be held on the 2nd Thursday of December in each year, at which time the election of officers and directors to serve for the ensuing year shall take place.

 Section 2 – Regular Club Meetings.
-The regular weekly meetings of this club shall be held on Thursday at 12:00 noon.
+The regular weekly meetings of this club shall be held on Thursday at 12:00 noon, unless the club has scheduled a community service activity for another date/time during that week.

 Due notice of any changes in or canceling of the regular meeting shall be given to all members of the club.
 All members excepting an honorary member (or member excused pursuant to article 8, sections 3 and 4 of the standard Rotary club constitution) in good standing in this club, on the day of the regular meeting, must be counted as present or absent, and attendance must be evidenced by the member’s being present for at least sixty (60) percent of the total club meetings each quarter, either at this club or at any other Rotary club, or as otherwise provided in the standard Rotary club constitution, article 8, sections 1 and 2.